Bit-Quill/opensearch-project-sql/docs/user/dql/functions.rst

 Description
 >>>>>>>>>>>

 Usage:  dayofyear(date) returns the day of the year for date, in the range 1 to 366.
-Also supports day_of_year(date) as alternate syntax.
+The function `day_of_year`_ is also provided as an alias.

 Argument type: STRING/DATE/DATETIME/TIMESTAMP